ceph/ceph/src/doc/rgw/multisite-reshard.md

 ### Admin APIs

-* RGWOp_BILog_List response should include the bucket's highest log generation
+* RGWOp_BILog_List
+    - Add query parameter for 'generation' that defaults to the latest generation.
+    - Add query parameter for 'format-ver' that defaults to 1.
+If format-ver >= 2, return the results as a struct that includes:
+        * A truncated flag that indicates whether more entries are available.
+        * An optional 'next_generation' field that includes 'num_shards' and generation number of the next log generation.
     - Allows incremental sync to determine whether truncated=false means that it's caught up, or that it needs to transition to the next generation.
+* RGWOp_BILog_Info
-* RGWOp_BILog_Info response should include the bucket's lowest and highest log generations
+    - Response should include the bucket's lowest and highest log generations, along with markers for the highest log generation.
     - Allows bucket sync status initialization to decide whether it needs to scan for existing shard status, and where it should resume incremental sync after full sync completes.
 * RGWOp_BILog_Status response should include per-bucket status information
     - For log trimming of old generations